 We know that a supportive husband is a great source of strength to any new mum.
 This was definitely also the case for Cheryl.

-“Having Roy as a strong support and being there helped me cope so much.
+“Having Roy as strong support and being there helped me cope so much.
 To ease me when I over worry and knowing that he’s always praying for me and with me,” she explains.

-Even through her pregnancy, “he was there every step of the way, from gynae visits, to telling our baby stories when I was pregnant, to cooking dinner for me cos I didn’t particularly like dining out, to being next to me whenever I puke, and when I woke up with a leg cramp he would startle and quickly wake up to stretch my feet that sometimes I’m half asleep during a cramp, to rubbing my back, peeling apples or making toast for me when I got hungry at 4am, to accompanying me the whole night in the hospital before I deliver, pray with me, keeping calm and assuring me it’s all ok.”
+Even through her pregnancy, “he was there every step of the way, from gynae visits to telling our baby stories when I was pregnant, to cooking dinner for me cos I didn’t particularly like dining out, to being next to me whenever I puke, and when I woke up with a leg cramp he would startle and quickly wake up to stretch my feet that sometimes I’m half asleep during a cramp, to rubbing my back, peeling apples or making toast for me when I got hungry at 4am, to accompanying me the whole night in the hospital before I deliver, pray with me, keeping calm and assuring me it’s all ok.”

 Even now as a dad, Roy is always there for his gorgeous wife and baby.

 “He makes me comfortable and feel secure and loved and that helps a lot.
 Because after birth, everything is so overwhelming and hormones are all over the place.
-So knowing your husband has got your back is a huge help and support,” she tell us.
+So knowing your husband has got your back is a huge help and support,” she tells us.

 Not just a supportive husband, Roy is very much a hands-on dad too.
 Cheryl says he helps bottle feed the little one in the night, so mummy can get some rest.
 She says, “even in the early morning at 6am when I’m nursing him, and I need Roy to go over to his nursery and get my haaka pump or carry the baby, he’ll do it willingly.
 I know I can count on Roy and I depend on him for so much.”

-You’ve passed the 40 day mark already.
+You’ve passed the 40-day mark already.
 First, we would love to know what Baby “M”‘s name is (but of course we understand if you don’t want to tell us just now!).
 And second, tell us how easy/hard it’s been sticking to confinement practices.
 Did you follow the traditional rules?
 Or did you make some exceptions?

 Sorry readers, but the little one firmly remains known as “Baby M!”

-But Cheryl playfully tells us, “Ha ha, I’ll let you guys know his name in due time.”
+But Cheryl playfully tells us, “Haha, I’ll let you guys know his name in due time.”